computations/SunStar/doc/writeup.md

 includes ASTRAL [@astral], NJst [@njst], STAR [@liu09]  and ASTRID [@astrid].
 All of these programs will compute species trees from existing gene trees.
 ASTRAL is the exception in this group, in that it does not compute a distance table from the set of gene trees passed to it.
-For the rest of the software, they all compute a version of a distance table.
+The rest of the software packages in this list compute a distance table, with some variations.

 In particular, STAR and ASTRID use a very similar method to the method used in
 \texttt{SunStar}, with one important difference: they do not attempt to infer the